composewell/streamly/CONTRIBUTING.md

 If there are very few changes then you can just prefix a bullet with these annotations.
 If there are many changes make sections to group them.
 A section can be absent if there is nothing to add in it.

+If you make changes that are incompatible with the released versions of the library please indicate that in the `Changelog` as `Breaking Changes` and also write short notes regarding what the programmers need to do to adapt their existing code to the new change.

 ## Coding